University of Nebraska Cornhusker Marching Band: History

 Women were temporarily allowed to join the band in 1942, when the outbreak of World War II led to a shortage of able-bodied male students and the end of a short-lived freshman band, but were again barred when the war ended.
-According to Band Director Don Lentz: "If we hadn't had girls, we wouldn't have had a band," explained Lentz.
-He added that having girls in the band "just doesn't work.
+"If we hadn't had girls, we wouldn't have had a band [during the war]," explained director Don Lentz, who added that "[girls in the band] just doesn't work.
 Their movements are different from a man's, and this may upset the cadence."
-Aside from the brief inclusion of sixteen "Huskerettes" in the early 1960s and one female "featured twirler," women were essentially banned until the 1972 passage of Title IX, which led to the establishment of women's varsity athletic teams across the country.
-The "featured twirler" was known as the "Sunshine Girl" and Joyce Burns of Lincoln was the first starting in 1960.
-After she graduated in 1965 Suzie Kunc from Wilber became the second.
-For years after integration there were far more men than women in the band, but today their numbers are typically comparable.
+Aside from the brief inclusion of sixteen "Huskerettes" and one "featured twirler" or "Sunshine Girl," women were essentially banned until the 1972 passage of Title IX, which led to the establishment of women's varsity athletic teams across the country.
+For years after integration the band featured far more men than women, but today their numbers are typically comparable.

 The band embarked on a European tour in 1974 after a lengthy fundraising campaign, marching nine shows in the streets of Belgium, Germany, Switzerland, and the Netherlands.
 The tour came as director Robert Fought sought to significantly expand the band despite athletic director Bob Devaney's insistence the school did not have money or room at Memorial Stadium to accommodate a larger ensemble.

 In 1993, the Cornhusker Marching Band played at the John F. Kennedy Center for the Performing Arts as part of the Kennedy Center Honors ceremony.
 Event organizers surprised honoree Johnny Carson, a university alumnus, by having the band play "Hail Varsity" down the aisles.
 Carson died in 2005 and the band dedicated a halftime performance in his honor.

 The Cornhusker Marching Band has played at every major college football bowl game, and traveled to Ireland for the 2022 Aer Lingus College Football Classic, its second visit to Dublin.